LucasGrjs/DistributedCammisol/README.md

 ```bash
 ./startHeadless cammisol/cammisol.xml # execute the CAMMISOL Model on 1 process
  ```
-Warning : l.136 (do die;) must be uncommented for centralized execution but commented for distributed execution
+Warning : l.136 (do die;) of cammisol.gaml must be uncommented for centralized execution but commented for distributed execution

 ## How to Start the Distribution Models